 - 4km in miles is 2.4855 miles

 You can easily apply split running to your training sessions.
-That will improve your overall pace and let you build more strength and aerobic capacity.
+That will improve your overall pace and let you build more strength and aerobic capacity, easy to check with the VO2 max runners calculator.

 🏅The training would differ depending on which distance you compete over: